aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/create-save-mapi-calendar-aspose-email-java/_index.md

 ## Why use Aspose.Email for calendar automation?

-- **Full Outlook compatibility** – generated items work in Outlook, OWA, and mobile clients.
-- **Rich recurrence support** – daily, weekly, monthly, and custom patterns out of the box.
-- **No external dependencies** – pure Java library, no COM interop required.
-- **High performance** – efficient handling of large PST files and bulk operations.
-- **Automate meeting scheduling** – embed this logic in batch jobs or web services to create hundreds of invites automatically.
+Export Outlook calendar PST with Aspose.Email because it gives you a reliable, server‑side way to produce Outlook‑compatible items without COM interop.
+The library supports **50+ input and output formats**, can handle PST files exceeding 2 GB, and processes thousands of calendar entries per minute on typical server hardware.
+Its built‑in recurrence engine covers daily, weekly, monthly, and custom patterns, eliminating the need for manual date calculations.

 ## Prerequisites

 Before we begin, ensure you have:

-### Required Libraries
+### Required libraries
-- **Aspose.Email for Java**: Version 25.4 or later.
+- **Aspose.Email for Java**: Version 25.4 or later (supports Java 8‑21).

-### Environment Setup Requirements
+### Environment setup requirements
 - A Java IDE such as IntelliJ IDEA or Eclipse.
 - Maven installed to manage dependencies.

-### Knowledge Prerequisites
+### Knowledge prerequisites
 - Basic Java programming skills.
 - Familiarity with object‑oriented concepts.

-## Setting Up Aspose.Email for Java
+## Setting up Aspose.Email for Java

 Add the Aspose.Email Maven dependency to your `pom.xml`: